Nukepayload2/VbWinUI3Demos/ReadMe.md

 - Set `BatchFfmpegWinUI_Pack` as startup project and run.
 - Drag and drop `.mp4` or `.mkv` files.
 - Press the "Convert" button and wait.

+### XamlLanguageConverter
+Demonstrates how to use MSBuild extension points to invoke the C# XAML compiler and start a [code converter](https://github.com/Nukepayload2/CSharpToVB-Backports) to convert the C# output to VB.

+#### Status
+WIP

+### WinUIGallery
+A VB version of WinUIGallery `v1.1`.
+It uses the C# XAML converter until the official VB WinUI3 XAML converter works correctly.

+#### Status
+WIP, depends on `XamlLanguageConverter`.